kooparse/zalgebra/README.md

-scale | Construct quaternion resulting from the multiplication of all components of the given quat dot | Return the dot product between two quaternions toMat4 | Convert given quat to rotation 4x4 matrix fromEulerAngle | Construct quaternion from Euler angle fromAxis | Construct quat from angle around specified axis extractAxisAngle | Get the rotation angle and axis for a given quaternion extractRotation | Get euler angles from given quaternion rotateVec | Rotate given vector
+scale | Construct quaternion resulting from the multiplication of all components of the given quat dot | Return the dot product between two quaternions toMat4 | Convert given quat to rotation 4x4 matrix fromEulerAngles | Construct quaternion from Euler angles fromAxis | Construct quat from angle around specified axis extractAxisAngles | Get the rotation angle and axis for a given quaternion extractRotation | Get euler angles from given quaternion rotateVec | Rotate given vector